-It's fun to be out on the water whether you're fishing, cruising, or just soaking up the sun.
+It's fun to be out on the water whether you're fishing, cruising, or just soaking up sun.
 Unfortunately, not all boaters are responsible individuals, and their foolish actions often spoil our waterways.
-Here are seven ways you can help protect the aquatic environment as recommended by the National Marine Manufacturers Association.
-Practice them every time you go out, and you can help ensure that our waterways will remain clean and unspoiled for years to come.
+Here are ten ways you can help protect the aquatic environment as recommended by the National Marine Manufacturers Association.
+Practice them every time you go out, and you can help assure that our waterways will remain clean and unspoiled for years to come.

-- Observe local and federal marine head rules. - Know about and use legal bottom paints. - Use biodegradable cleaning agents whenever possible. - Don't litter on or off the water-take it home! - Don't top off fuel tanks, and always clean up fuel spills. - Watch your wake and propeller wash. - Keep your motors finely tuned.
+- Observe local and federal marine head rules. - Know about and use legal bottom paints. - Use biodegradable cleaning agents whenever possible. - Don't litter on or off the water-take it home! - Don't top off fuel tanks, and always clean up fuel spills. - Watch your wake and propeller wash. - Keep your motors finely tuned. - · When fishing, practice "Catch and Release."